lcmpbll/my-first-website/README.md

 ## Description

-###This application will allow me to practice building websites while applying different css styling elements.
+### This applicationis my first, I made it to practice building websites while applying different css styling elements.
 In my first website I practice using different elements such as h1, as well as basic html practice.
 In index.html I practice inserting images, and in my-favorite-place.html I use the opportunity to describe some of my favorite places while practicing css styling an html page.

 ## Setup/Installation Requirements